nicktodd/ml-deployment-workshop/03_custom_image_pipeline.md

 ## 4. Define the relevant IAM policies and roles

-1. Navigate to IAM and locate the role that you just created, and then locate the policy.
-You will need to check that it has the necessary access to ECR.
+1. Navigate to IAM and locate the role that you just created, and add the following additional policy - `DockerCodeBuildPolicy`.
+It has been created for you and will privde necessary access to ECR.
 Specifically it needs to be able to push images and get the login password.

-An example is located in[iam_policy_examples/docker_image_codebuild.json](iam_policy_examples/docker_image_codebuild.json).
+The policy is located in[iam_policy_examples/docker_image_codebuild.json](iam_policy_examples/docker_image_codebuild.json) if you would like to see it.

 ## 5. Run the CodeBuild Project

-1. Commit and push your changes to Git, and this should trigger your build.
-Check that it behaves as expected.
+1. Commit and push your changes to Git, and if you are using GitHub this will trigger your build.
+If you are using CodeCommit, manually start a build.
+Check that succeeds.
+If y

 2. If it works, you will see a new image in your ECR repository.
 YOu can find it by navigating to the Elastic Container Registry it in the Amazon Web Console.